 \section{Introduction}

-In a second price auction with reserve price, the product on sale is awarded to the highest bidder if the corresponding bid is higher than a seller-specified reserve price $r$.
-The price paid by the winner is however, the maximum of the reserve price and the second highest bid.
+In a second price auction { with starting price}, the product on sale is awarded to the highest bidder if the corresponding bid is higher than a seller-specified starting price $r$.
+The price paid by the winner is however, the maximum of the starting price and the second highest bid.
 These auctions have been the industry standard for a long time, and are attractive to sellers as they induce the bidders to bid their true ``private value" for the product, i.e., the maximum price they wish to pay for it.
-While some platforms have recently moved to first-price auctions, the second-price auction is still widely used on E-commerce platforms such as {\it eBay}, {\it Rokt} and online ad exchanges such as {\it Xandr}.
+While some platforms have recently moved to first price auctions, the second price auction is still widely used on E-commerce platforms such as {\it eBay}, {\it Rokt}, and online ad exchanges such as {\it Xandr}.
 The analysis of data obtained from these auctions presents unique challenges.
 For a clear understanding of these challenges, we first discuss in detail the auction framework, the observed data and the quantity of interest that we want to estimate/extract.